 - Marketing automation

 - Display advertising

 If your intent data vendor provides data in line with the five parameters mentioned above, great results are possible.
-You will find intent data that drives results.
 Let that sink in, then head over to this blog: “How Intent Data Activates the Marketing Cloud” for ideas to take the next step in intent-based marketing.